ziad-saab/react-intro-workshop/README.md

 :warning: **NOTE**: You'll have to add some CSS if you want your output to look like mine ;) Perhaps a `float` and `width`/`height` on that image, `border-radius` to make circular, ...

 ### Advanced: inter-component communication
 This exercise is going to expand on the previous one.
 For this exercise, we're going to create two new components, `GithubSearch` and `GithubSearchForm`.
-We'll use these two components along with the `GithubUser` component from the previous exercise.
+We'll use these two components along with the `GithubProfile` component from the previous exercise.

 At the end of this exercise, your component should look and act like this: